 Students found responsible for violating the Standards of Conduct may request one appeal of an administrative hearing outcome.
-Please see the Sexual Misconduct Policy for specific information about the appeal request procedure for Sexual Misconduct cases.
+Please see the Sexual Misconduct Resolution Procedures for Students (Appendix B) for specific information about the appeal request procedure for Sexual Misconduct cases.
 While an appeal is pending, the student found responsible must comply with the sanctions deemed necessary by the Director of Rights and Responsibilities.

-The Dean of Campus Life or designee will determine the most appropriate person/group to serve as the appellate body from the list below:
+The Vice President for Campus Life or designee will determine the most appropriate person/group to serve as the appellate body from the list below:

 - Vice President for Campus Life or designee